vcl/ng-vcl/src/animations/README.md

 ## Status

-As this module is funcionally not invasive, it can be used with negligible risk.
+As this module is functionally not invasive, it can be used with negligible risk.

 Animations for the following components are defined:

-- checkbox
 - layer
 - popover
-- token

 ## Installation